 Quantum charge transport through single-molecule magnets is at the heart of molecular spintronics.
 However, the magnetically active orbitals need to be at the right energy so that they can actually interact with the electrons tunneling through the molecule.
 We discovered that early lanthanide ions such as Nd(III) fullfil these requirements.
 This allows, for the first time, the direct observation of molecular 4f-states by scanning tunneling microscopy.
-See our work in collaboration with Research Center Jülich:
+See our work in collaboration with our physics partners at Research Center Jülich:

 S. Fahrendorf, N. Atodiresei, C. Besson, V. Caciuc, F. Matthes, S. Blügel, P. Kögerler, D. E. Bürgler, C. M. Schneider, "Accessing 4f-states in Single-Molecule Spintronics",

 Nature Commun.
 2013, 4, 2425 (doi:10.1038/ncomms3425).

 This work was also highlighted in Nature Nanotechnology (doi:10.1038/nnano.2013.245).

 COST Action "Polyoxometalate Chemistry for Molecular Nanoscience" (PoCheMoN) approved

 Paul Kögerler will act as Vice Chair for the COST Action CM1203 which aims to consolidate and communicate the efforts in polyoxometalate chemistry in 21 European countries as well as several near-neighbor and international partner countries.
 The EU-funded Action will run until November 2016.

 Stabilization and Control of Fe-Pt Nanoparticles with Polyoxometalates